ChadHayes91/Vector_Field_Simulation/README.md

 When one trace ends, new traces are started and computed until all triangles have been reached.
 This creates an approximation of the overall flow of the vector field.

 While we trace through the mesh, the collection of traces are computed and we detect when a particular trace crosses into a new triangle.
 When this happens, we store the midpoint of the local trace for an individual triangle.
-These stored trace midpoints are combined with the original point cloud vertices and the delaunay triangulation algorithm is ran  using this new collection of vertices.
+These stored trace midpoints are combined with the original point cloud vertices and the Delaunay triangulation algorithm is ran using this new collection of vertices.
 Although this approach introduces a number of new vertices (and consequently new triangles) to the triangle mesh, the edges from the retriangulation better aligns with the vectors from the vector field.

 <p align="center">
   <img width="305" height="305" src="https://github.com/ChadHayes91/Well-Structured-Vector-Field-Triangulation/blob/master/Images/AllTraces.PNG?raw=true">